 In this month's Ask the Expert series, Chief Science Officer Beth DuPriest, PhD explains the difference between AV and DIV, and how these similarly diagnosed conditions differ from BV.
-Have a question about vaginal biome science?
-Submit yours here and your answer may be featured in an upcoming newsletter.

 Q: What are AV and DIV?
 How are they different from BV?